 DELPHI Fellowship Application

-The 2021 Delaware Public Humanities Institute will tentatively take place May 28 – June 10.
+The 2023 Delaware Public Humanities Institute will take place from Tuesday, May 30 through Friday, June 9.
 Please be aware applicants must be available to attend all institute dates/times.
 Institute seminars and activities run for the full day, Monday-Friday.
-Lunch is provided.

 To apply for a DELPHI Fellowship: